dstevenscal/LACrimePublic/README.md

 # LACrimePublic
-Using Python Dash to make a dashboard displaying raw crime data from Los Angeles, CA
+Using Python Dash to make a dashboard displaying raw crime data from Los Angeles, CA. The code also makes an API call to Mapbox.